GrayAreaorg/festival-video-archive/README.md

   - [ ] Festival Title
   - [ ] Festival Year

 ## New Metadata

   - Used for more fidelity in Video Archive
   - Retrieved in Video JSON and parsed
   - Metadata delimiter (7 equals signs) "======="
   - key : value format
-  - strip '\n' when parsing
+  - append raw metadata to bottom of YouTube Description field
-  - append to bottom of YouTube Description field
+  - when parsed in archive, prepended with "meta_", for example, "festival_year" becomes { "meta_festival_year" : "2015" } in the archive json

 ```
 ======